jstarzec/tic-tac-toe/README.md

+<h1>TicTacToe</h1>

+This is an implementation of this popular game.
+Runs in cmd and was written in Java.

 <h5>Requirements</h5>

 * Maven installed
-* Java 1.8
+* Java 1.8 installed
-* Environment variables set
+* Java and Maven environment variables set

 <h5>Instructions</h5>

-To run the program you need to open cmd and navigate to application folder abd run `mvn clean install` and after it compiles move to target folder and run `java -jar .\TicTacToe-1.0.jar`
+To run the program open cmd in application folder and run command `mvn clean install`.
+Next move to `target` folder and run `java -jar .\TicTacToe-1.0.jar`.